mohdgeelani/RetailFlow/README.md

 ## 🔧 How to Run
 ```
-# Clone and go to project
+# Clone the repository
 git clone https://github.com/mohdgeelani/RetailFlow.git

-Go to project root folder then move to airflow_docker
+# Navigate to the Airflow project folder
-cd airflow_docker
+cd RetailFlow/airflow_docker

 # Build and start all services
 docker-compose up --build